dsaronin/kinokero/README.md

 ## Contributing

+GCP interaction is, shall we say, delicate.
+Any changes to Cloudprint or Jingle need to be carefully considered and tested under various conditions.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
+5. Run the unit tests and make sure nothing is broken.
+Supply new unit tests for any added features.
-5. Create new Pull Request
+6. Create new Pull Request